 Flexible coax cable is becoming more prevalent in commercial systems.
 Being flexible, the application that the flexible cable is used in may determine if the cable gets bent by hand or by a CNC bending machine.
 Nevertheless, flexible cable, unlike semi-rigid cable, comes on a spool.
 Getting it from the spool, metered out and cut to precision lengths requires a cutting system that first straightens the cable.
 Once straightened, a saw type cut can be made.

-The picture to the left shows a system for processing flexible coax cable.
+The picture above shows a system for processing flexible coax cable.
 The system automatically pulls the flexible coax off the spool, straightens it and then cuts it to a programmed length.

 The same saw blade that is used to cut semi-rigid coax can be used to cut flexible coax.
 Care must be taken to ensure that both sides of the cable are secured during the cutting process.
 Lack of support during the cutting process can lead to poor cutting results.